Many people who are interested in owning a bearded dragon may hear many reasons why not to own one as a pet.

 The majority of people who have become ill due to salmonella contracted from a reptile most likely got it because they did not use good hygiene and sanitary practices.

-ALWAYS hands your hand several times with a good anti-bacterial soap when cleaning the habitat, and any time after handling the bearded dragon.
-Avoid touching your face, especially your mouth, while holding your pet or after touching anything within its home.
+ALWAYS thoroughly wash your hands with a good anti-bacterial soap after cleaning the habitat, and any time after handling the bearded dragon.
+Avoid touching your face, especially your mouth, eyes or nostrils, while holding your pet or after touching anything within its home.

 As long as you follow good personal hygiene and keep your pet’s home clean you will not have anything to worry about.